 Hah!
 This question used to be asked of me so much I started offering coaching to others 'on the side' because I remember what it felt like to be lost and even hopeless about my future.

-I do not believe that passion has to exist before we can succeed, but I do think that a sense of purpose must exist to experience joy.
+I do not believe that passion exists before we can succeed, but I think that a sense of purpose must exist to experience joy.
 From this place, passion is generally born, but passion can be fleeting.
 The WHY is most important.
 My business is about much more than tea.
-Tea is our offering to people who are desiring health, community, and a sense of belonging in the world.
+Tea is our offering to people desiring health, community, and a sense of belonging.

 Beyond that, I believe we have an excellent opportunity to innovate with the tea plant today.
-It is a very young industry in the U.S., and Camellia sinensis is such a healing, energizing plant.
+It is a very young industry in the U.S., and Camellia sinensis is healing, energizing plant.
 I am using this as the base for my expanding nonalcoholic line of beverages.
-I am excited about the possibilities to serve the growing number of people who are seeking greater health and wellness in new, fun ways.
+I am excited about the possibilities of serving the growing number of people seeking greater health and wellness in new, fun ways.

 Q. What are your plans for your tea business?

 A. I grew up surrounded by a lot of entrepreneurs in rural Vermont.
-I know how to start and build a small business, and I have strong survival skills.
+I know how to start and build a small business and have strong survival skills.

 I want to show upcoming social entrepreneurs that you can do what you love and still make money; that money can be a force of goodness!